Blog

 Next in the adverse action process, the employer has to allow the candidate a reasonable amount of time to review the documents they received as the candidate may wish to dispute the accuracy of various aspects of their background report.
 The candidate must be allowed to address any of the information they believe is inaccurate within the background check report.

 The employer also has to give the candidate in question a chance to provide clarifying information to either explain the findings within the report or potentially correct the record.
-While there is no specific waiting period defined under FCRA, historically courts have outlined five to seven days to be the reasonable time period to dedicate to this process.
+While no specific waiting period is defined under FCRA, courts have historically outlined five to seven days, and employers must wait a reasonable amount of time before making a final hiring decision.

 Step 3: Review the Report Results Again

 Consider the candidate’s response and corrections made to the record, if any.
-If, after a second review, the employer is still deciding against promoting or hiring the candidate due to the contents of the background check, the employer then must release a notice of adverse action to explain their decision.
+If, after a second review, the employer is still deciding against promoting or hiring the candidate due to the contents of the background check, the employer must send a final adverse action notice confirming the decision and explaining the candidate’s rights..
 This notice can be delivered electronically or in a hard-copy form.

 Step 4: Provide the Notice of Adverse Action